 The BEST Music Games and Apps

-My focus for this article will be to share a few of the music games and apps that I use in my classroom, and how they might be beneficial for homeschool as well.
-I have these and others listed on my blog at www.westgatemusic160.blogspot.com.
+My focus for this article will be to share a few of the music games and apps that I use in my classroom, and how they might be beneficial for the homeschool as well.

 For example, if you’re doing a unit on instruments of the orchestra, check out the interactive Benjamin Britten’s Young Person’s Guide to the Orchestra game on the Carnegie Hall website.
 They also feature a Music Educator’s toolbox page for ideas and lesson plans that cover all of the basic concepts of music.

 Need help with note reading on the treble or bass clef?
-Try the Staff Wars game at themusicinteractive.com!
-It’s free, has a performance feature for playing an instrument such as soprano recorder or piano, and is available for apple and windows applications.
-Staff Wars also available as an iOS app.
+Try the Staff Wars game.
+It has a performance feature for playing an instrument such as soprano recorder or piano.
+Staff Wars is available as an iOS app.

 There are also other games on this site that cover rhythm and melody, such as Krank & Lucy, Jama Mambo, and Rhythm Blocks.

 Speaking of soprano recorder, I begin teaching this melodious instrument to third grade aged students to reinforce note reading and ear-training skills.
-This year, I found a great tool called Alfred Recorder Express Interactive Interactive; a CD-ROM that teaches recorder technique, note reading, and rhythm in a fun and engaging way.
+Check out my online course called Recorder Time with Mr. Jerry!

 Music is a wonderful subject and a critical part of the education experience.
 It is also a critical part of the human experience.
 Hopefully, the music games and apps ideas listed above will be of use as you share the gift of music with your children.